EveryOneIsGross/Sefirot/README.md

 ✅ Implement a version that walks the path and generates a final reflection

-❌ Understand what I am doing
+✅ Understand what I am doing

 ❌ Refine individual Sefira temprement, colour, output

-❌ Create a better pathfinding logic when choosing best Sefira to consult next
+✅ Create a better pathfinding logic when choosing best Sefira to consult next

 ❌ Add more tools such as longterm memory for Sefirot

 ❌ Improve UI.. make one

-✅ Have a TTS example that records answers and reflection as mp3 locally.